mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 ### Reading a Stream's Configuration
-An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the stream's Management Endpoint.
+An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the Event Stream Management Endpoint.
 On receiving a valid request the Event Transmitter responds with a 200 OK response containing a
 {{!JSON}} representation of the stream's configuration in the body.